helloayo/AfroTech-Events/README.md

 All events are free and located in Oakland, CA unless otherwise noted.
 Please double check the times!

 **Stop by the [Square](https://squareup.com/us/en/careers) booth B35**

+Lyft is offering discounts on rides: use code ATC2019

 ---